 The dog is relatively wide and slightly longer than tall, giving it a low center of gravity.
 Most striking of all, however, are the huge muscles and wide jaws.
 This dog is the picture of power, yet it is surprisingly agile and quick on its feet.

 The tail is of medium length and carried low.
 The ears are never cropped; they are small and wither rose-shaped or half prick.
-The short, sleek coat comes in a wide variety of colors.
+The short, sleek coat comes in a wide variety of colours.

 This is an easy upkeep dog, needing no special grooming.